|Type of medicine||Analgesic|

-- If you have adrenal or thyroid gland problems.
+- If you have an adrenal gland problem.

-- If you have recently had a serious head injury.
+- If you have recently suffered a serious head injury.

 - If you have ever had an allergic reaction to this or to any other medicine.

-- If you have been given effervescent tablets, dissolve the tablets in a glass of water before taking.
+- If you have been given orodispersible (melt-in-the-mouth) tablets, these will dissolve quickly in your mouth when sucked, or they can be dissolved in half a glass of water before taking.

 Getting the most from your treatment